illuhad/syclacademy/README.md

 * `SYCL_ACADEMY_USE_DPCPP`
 * `SYCL_ACADEMY_USE_HIPSYCL`

+You can also specify the additional optional options:

+-DSYCL_ACADEMY_INSTALL_ROOT=<path_to_sycl_impl_install_root>

 For `<path_to_sycl_impl_install_root>` we recommend you specify the path to the root directory of your SYCL implementation installation, though this may not always be required.

+-DSYCL_ACADEMY_ENABLE_SOLUTIONS=ON

+This will enable building the solutions for each exercise as well as the source files.
+This is disabled by default.

 ### Building with Make (DPC++ only)